docker-library/docs/postgres/content.md

 This environment variable is recommended for you to use the PostgreSQL image.
 This environment variable sets the superuser password for PostgreSQL.
 The default superuser is defined by the `POSTGRES_USER` environment variable.
 In the above example, it is being set to "mysecretpassword".

+Note: The PostgreSQL image sets up `trust` authentication locally so you may notice a password is not required when connecting from `localhost` (inside the same container).
+However, a password will be required if connecting from a different host/container.

 ### `POSTGRES_USER`

 This optional environment variable is used in conjunction with `POSTGRES_PASSWORD` to set a user and its password.
 This variable will create the specified user with superuser power and a database with the same name.
 If it is not specified, then the default user of `postgres` will be used.